Living Wage

 Benefits of the Real Living Wage

-We believe that the Real Living Wage is:
+We believe that the Real Living Wage is good for business.
+It can lead to:

 • reduction in staff turnover and sickness rates